narvind2003/narvind2003.github.io/README.md

 [LinkedIn](https://www.linkedin.com/in/arvind-nagaraj-9a17aa82/) | [Twitter](https://twitter.com/nagaraj_arvind) | [Photography](https://500px.com/arvindnagaraj)

 - I am a software engineer and architect.
 I live in Bengaluru, India.
-- I [teach](https://mitrarobot.com/modernaipro) Deep Learning and modern AI techniques - I have taught more than 500 professionals all over the world, since 2022.
+- Since 2022, I have [taught](https://mitrarobot.com/modernaipro) Deep Learning and modern AI techniques to more than 600 technology professionals.
 - At Invento Robotics, I led the software team that created the [Mitra Robot](https://x.com/balajivis/status/1750297912310108551).
 - Previously, I lived in the US and worked as a software consultant for Fortune 100 companies.
 - I 😍 all things Software, AI, Startups and Formula1!